solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

   TOKEN_1 0xA8452Ec99ce0C64f20701dB7dD3abDb607c00496
 ```

-If you are a signer from the multisig address, you can verify whether the calldata proposed on the multisig matches the calldata obtained from this call.
-Please note that two new addresses have been added to `Addresses` storage but are not included in the JSON file.
-You will need to add them manually to the JSON.
+A signer from the multisig address can check whether the calldata proposed on the multisig matches the calldata obtained from the call.
+It is important to note that two new addresses have been added to the `Addresses.sol` storage.
+These addresses are not included in the JSON file and must be added manually for accuracy.